Crowdtilt/WebService-NationBuilder/README.md

 ## delete\_tag

-Removes a tag from a given person.
+Removes a tag from a given person with the provided `id`.

 **Request:**
 ```perl